-Knowing how to welcome, engage, assess, and respond to complex conditions with an integrated approach is critical to supporting recovery.
-In this certificate program, participants will:
+Knowing how to welcome, engage, assess and respond to complex conditions in an integrated approach is critical and necessary to support recovery.

-- Discuss ways to support an empathic and hopeful attitude in the provision of integrated services
+- Discuss ways to welcome and support an empathic and hopeful attitude in the provision of integrated services

 - Analyze the needs and concerns of persons with co-occurring conditions